-With shopping cart software being so easily available and to set up, is there really any more room for another?
+With shopping cart software being so available and easy to set up, is there really any more room for another?
 Yes, there is.
 Dear SWB readers, meet Tictail, a free eCommerce website builder with headquarters in Stockholm, Sweden.

-#1 Ease of Use
+1. Ease of Use

 When it comes to content uploading and configuring settings, everything is intuitive.
-But when it comes to making changes in the design, things get complicated.
+However, when it comes to making changes in the design, things get complicated.
 In order to edit your theme you’ll have to get your hands dirty with HTML and CSS.

 Unlike Wix or Weebly, Tictail doesn’t provide a visual way to change your site’s design.
 It doesn’t support drag-and-drop.
 If you don’t know any HTML/CSS, but want to customize your store, Tictail suggests that you: ask for help fellow Tictail users; ask someone in your personal network; hire a web developer or even learn how to do it yourself.
 You must be flexible to use Tictail.

-#2 Feature Set and Flexibility
+2. Feature Set and Flexibility

-Tictail is geared towards building eCommerce websites, so its feature set offers a decent choice of commerce-specific apps and settings.
+Tictail is geared towards building eCommerce websites, so, its feature set offers a decent choice of commerce-specific apps and settings.
 In general, it will do all kinds of things you’d expect an eCommerce website builder to do: upload products and create product galleries, set up different payment methods, including Stripe and PayPal, manage your inventory, customize shipping options and more.

 You don’t even need a PayPal account to start selling.
 After your first sale through your Tictail site, PayPal will email you at the email you specify during activation with instructions on how to set up an account and claim your money.